dashpay/docs/docs/user/masternodes/setup-evonode.rst

 .. important::

   Assigning a payout address from a non-hardware wallet like :ref:`Dash Core
   <evonode-get-addresses>` is recommended for the initial release of Dash Platform.
-Currently Dash
+Currently, the
-  Masternode Tool does not support the credit withdraw process that will be used to transfer Dash Platform rewards.
+  Dash Masternode Tool does not support the credit withdraw process that will be used to transfer Dash Platform rewards.

 Select **Remote Dash RPC Node (automatic method)**.
 (For details about using your own local RPC node, see the `Dash Masternode Tool documentation